 We roam the great cities of Osaka and Tokyo, capturing the buzz of the night and the bustle of the day.
 Experience the energy and buzz of Dotonbori, Shibuya, Shinjuku, Harajuku and Ginza, some of the most famous urban areas in Japan, and perfect for street photography and cityscapes.

 After paying our respects with a sombering visit to Hiroshima Peace Park, we journey to nearby Miyajima island, home to the World Heritage listed Itsukushima Shrine and its stunning ‘floating’ torii gate.
-We also visit Korakuen (one of Japan’s “Three Great Gardens”) and Ritsurin, a masterpiece of Japanese garden design.

 Our trip also includes a visit to Mount Koya, the center of Shingon Buddhism, where we overnight at a temple lodging (shukubo), visit the amazing Okunoin cemetery, and get a glimpse at the daily lives of monks.